KXSP: History

 On April 2, 1923, the station first signed on, owned by the Woodmen of the World life insurance society, using the call sign WOAW.
-Management originally sought the call letters WOW (for Woodmen Of the World) but they were already used by the steamship Henry J. Bibble.
+Management originally sought the call letters WOW (for "Woodmen of the World") but they were already used by the steamship Henry J. Bibble.
 A call sign beginning with "W" was possible in Nebraska because originally the dividing line between "K" and "W" stations followed the western border of Nebraska.
 WOAW's call sign was issued on November 27, 1922, shortly before the divide was moved to the Mississippi River in January 1923.
 Despite this, the station was able to claim the WOW call sign on December 16, 1926, upon retirement of the Bibble.

-The Woodmen society put the station up for sale in 1945 out of fear that it would jeopardize its tax-exempt status; it eventually leased the station to "Radio Station WOW," a group of local investors.
-That group later added a television station (now WOWT) in 1949 and an FM station in 1961 (now KEZO-FM).
+The station eventually became so profitable that it could not remain under the Woodmen society's umbrella without threatening its tax-exempt status.
+Accordingly, the Woodmen leased the station to a group of local investors who formed Radio Station WOW, Inc., and assigned the license to the group in 1943.
+The group added a television station (now WOWT) in 1949.

 In 1951, Meredith Corporation bought the WOW stations.
-The AM station became a Top 40 station in the early 1970s, where former Shindig! host Jimmy O'Neill worked for a time, and a country station in the early 1980s.
-In 1955, it dropped network affiliations with NBC Radio and agreed to switch to CBS Radio as part of a five-station deal covering TV and radio stations in three cities.
-Meredith sold channel 6 to Chronicle Publishing Company in 1975, but held on to the radio station until selling it to Great Empire Broadcasting in 1983.
-Journal Broadcast Group bought it in 1999.
+In 1955, it dropped WOW's network affiliation with NBC Radio and agreed to switch to CBS Radio as part of a five-station deal covering TV and radio stations in three cities.

+Meredith added an FM station in 1961 (now KEZO-FM).
+WOW became a Top 40 station in the early 1970s, where former Shindig! host Jimmy O'Neill worked for a time.
+The station switched to a country format in the early 1980s.

+Meredith sold WOWT to Chronicle Publishing Company in 1975, but held on to the radio stations until selling to Great Empire Broadcasting in 1983.
+Journal Broadcast Group bought the radio stations in 1999.
 On November 22, 1999, the WOW call letters were dropped in favor of KOMJ with adoption of a new format of adult standards, branded as "Magic 590".

-On April 25, 2005, KOMJ and then-sister station KOSR (1490 AM) swapped formats, with 590 adopting the sports format (as "Big Sports 590") under new call letters KXSP, and 1490 adopting the standards format and KOMJ calls.
+On April 25, 2005, KOMJ and then-sister station KOSR (1490 AM) swapped formats, with KOMJ adopting the sports format (as "Big Sports 590") with new call letters KXSP, and 1490 adopting the standards format and KOMJ callsign.